 The world's industrial food system represents more than a third of global anthropogenic GHG emissions, by far the largest sector contributor.
-Industrial cropping, ranching, and land-use changes contribute a quarter of those food-sector emissions.
+Industrial cropping, ranching, and landuse changes contribute a quarter of those food-sector emissions.
 Cropland managed unsustainably is the main anthropogenic source of nitrous oxide, with synthetic nitrogen fertilizers accounting for most of the global increases in emissions of this potent GHG.
 Likewise, large-scale conventional agriculture (mainly livestock and rice production) contributes 36 percent of global anthropogenic methane emissions.
 Land conversion for industrial agriculture and agricultural intensification are the two prime causes of global biodiversity loss through land use change.

 The GHG intensity of industrial food production needs to be cut drastically and negative impacts on biodiversity and climate reduced.
 We argue for agroecological approaches, which restore and conserve ecosystem functions and services based on biologically diverse systems, while strengthening local livelihoods, respecting cultural values and local knowledge systems and promoting site-specific technical and social innovations.

 Agroecological management that replaces monocrops with crop diversification (such as intercropping, crop rotation, cover crops, prairie strips, and others) has positive effects on reducing GHG emissions and other pollutants.
 It also has positive effects on productivity, decreasing the so-called 'yield gap' compared to conventional agriculture.
-Agroecological approaches that build organic matter in soils contribute to carbon sequestration and greater resilience to extreme climate events.
-The contributions of agroecology to equity, justice, inclusion, and dignifying working and living conditions - expressed in improved social well-being, sustainable livelihoods, food sovereignty, and health - make agroecology relevant to the promotion and implementation of a myriad of human rights.
+Healthy soil properties nurtured by agroecological management that restores and increases organic matter contribute to soil carbon sequestration and soil properties that result in higher resilience to extreme climate events.
+The contributions of agroecology to equity, justice, inclusion, and dignifying working and living conditions - expressed in improved social wellbeing, sustainable livelihoods, food sovereignty, and health - make agroecology relevant to the promotion and implementation of a myriad of human rights.